3 “Dear Colleague” Letters You Should Read About Inaccessible IT in Higher Ed

 University of Cincinnati

-In December of 2014, the OCR submitted a “Dear Colleague” letter to the University of Cincinnati resolving an investigation it had conducted into the university’s web accessibility.
+In December of 2014, the OCR submitted a “Dear Colleague” letter to the University of Cincinnati addressing the university’s web accessibility.
+The letter notes the conclusions of a compliance review initiated by the OCR in 2013; there was no litigation.

-This letter is interesting for two reasons: first, it humanizes the legal standards by giving concrete examples of the myriad ways the university’s inaccessible IT affects students with disabilities; and second, it identifies the breadth of online services that the OCR will cover in one of their investigations.
+This letter is interesting for two reasons: first, it humanizes the legal standards by giving concrete examples of how inaccessible IT affects students with disabilities; and second, it identifies the breadth of online services that the OCR will cover.

 1: The OCR wants colleges and universities to understand the impact of failing to accommodate individuals with disabilities.